nameisjin/nameisjin.github.io/README.txt

-Personal portfolio website for Alexandria Nicole.
+Portfolio website for Kim Hyun-jin.